 This post may contain some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission to help keep my blog up and running, but it won't cost you a penny more).
 For more information, please read my disclosure policy.

-Budgeting tips for beginners, my number 1 tip!
+Budgeting tips for beginners and my number 1 tip for novices!

 The day has arrived.
 You are sick and tired of being sick and tired.
 You have realized you work too hard to be this broke.
 You have made the decision to control your money instead of your money controlling you.
 The decision has been made to get out of debt.
 You track your expenses, make your budget, but you still seem to be in the same cycle.
 Discouragement creeps in, and you want to quit.
 Which leads me to my number one budgeting tip: you will get dejected, there will be setbacks but the key to a successful budget is not giving up!